 Greg has significant experience working with start-ups, SMEs and larger high-growth companies providing commercial advice and developing comprehensive IP strategies.
 He recently helped guide a UK-based client through a significant round of investment, directly dealing with investors to help demonstrate the value of the client’s IP.
 Greg has also worked extensively with multinational FinTech, software, aerospace and oil and gas companies handling their patent prosecution matters in Europe and around the world.

-Gregory’s background is in physics and his master’s project focussed on the use of gamma rays in cargo container scanning equipment.
-Gregory’s professional experience has covered a broad range of technologies and he has particular expertise in inkjet printing technology and working with clients in the MedTech sector.
+Greg’s background is in physics and his master’s project focussed on the use of gamma rays in cargo container scanning equipment.
+His professional experience has also covered inkjet printing technology and working with clients in the MedTech sector.

 Chartered UK Patent Attorney

 European Patent Attorney

 MPhys Master’s Degree in Physics with Philosophy – The University of Manchester

 Certificate in Intellectual Property Law – Queen Mary University of London